mrsonne/hubit/README.md

     response = hmodel.get(query)
 ```

-and the corresponsing response is
+and the corresponding response is

 ```python
     {'cars[:].parts[:].price': [[480.0, 1234.0, 178.0, 2343.0, 45.0],